 - How much will you save?
 So far, people are expected to save anywhere from 10 to 20 percent on the electricity produced through their community solar subscription.

 - A Note about Community Solar and Municipal Aggregation: While community solar is a good deal for most consumers, you should always do the math.
-In the current market, community solar may not be the best deal if you are on a municipal aggregation offer (also called a community power deal) that has a lower price than the utility rate.
+Community solar may not always be the best deal if you are on a municipal aggregation offer (also called a community power deal) that has a lower price than the utility rate.
 Municipal aggregation deals involve community leaders negotiating an electricity price with an alternative supplier.
 (Check out the chart we made for municipal aggregation customers who are considering community solar.
 Remember, ComEd and Ameren are different utilities, so when you’re using the chart, just look at your utility’s price.)

 - Before you sign anything, make sure to look at all the offers and consider the information carefully.
 CUB has had an issue with some companies being unresponsive to requests for updated information.
 Read our current Community Solar Offer Comparison Chart.